pseeth/autoclip/README.md

 ## About

 While training your model, AutoClip keeps a running history of all of your model's gradient magnitudes.
-Using these, the gradient clipper can adaptively clamp outlier gradient values before the optimizer of your choice.
+Using these, the gradient clipper can adaptively clamp outlier gradient values before they reach the optimizer of your choice.

-While AutoClip is great as a preventative measure against exploding gradients, it also speeds up training time, and encourages the optimizer to find better optimal models.
-At an intuitive level, AutoClip compensates for the stochastic nature of training over batches.
+While AutoClip is great as a preventative measure against exploding gradients, it also speeds up training time, and encourages the optimizer to find more optimal models.
+At an intuitive level, AutoClip compensates for the stochastic nature of training over batches, regularizing training effects.

 ## Installation